raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### Nil Type

 In RAML, the type `nil` is a scalar type that SHALL allow only nil data values.
-Specifically, in YAML it allows only YAML's `null` (or its equivalent representations, such as `~`), in JSON it allows only JSON's `null`, and in XML it allows only XML's `xsi:nil`.
-In headers, URI parameters, and query parameters, the `nil` type SHALL only allow the string value "nil" (case-sensitive); and in turn an instance having the string value "nil" (case-sensitive), when described with the `nil` type, SHALL deserialize to a nil value.
+Specifically, in YAML, it allows only YAML's `null` (or its equivalent representations, such as `~`).
+In JSON, it allows only JSON's `null`, and in XML, it allows only XML's `xsi:nil`.
+In headers, URI parameters, and query parameters, the `nil` type SHALL only allow the string value "nil" (case-sensitive); and in turn, an instance having the string value "nil" (case-sensitive), when described with the `nil` type, SHALL deserialize to a nil value.

 In the following example, the type is an object and has two required properties, `name` and `comment`, both defaulting to type `string`.
 In `example`, `name` is assigned a string value, but comment is nil and this is _not_ allowed because RAML expects a string.